tlswg/draft-ietf-tls-mlkem/draft-ietf-tls-mlkem.md

 ## Motivation

 FIPS 203 (ML-KEM) {{FIPS203}} is a FIPS standard for post-quantum {{RFC9794}}
-key establishment via lattice-based key establishment mechanism (KEM).
-Having a purely post-quantum (not hybrid) key establishment option for TLS 1.3 is necessary for migrating beyond hybrids and for users that want or need post-quantum security without hybrids.
+key establishment via lattice-based key encapsulation mechanism (KEM).
+Having a purely post-quantum (not hybrid) key establishment option for TLS 1.3 is necessary for migrating beyond hybrids and for users who want or need post-quantum security without hybrids.

 # Conventions and Definitions